SaturnFramework/Saturn/docs/content/tutorials/create-rest-api.md

 For PUT, we need both the id and the object so we will have both `putf` and `bindJson` to get the values to pass to `putAction`.

-Only the id is need for DELETE so we use `deletef`.
+The id is needed for DELETE so we use `deletef`.

 ## GET

+Now we create functions to handle our API request.
+These functions go before the `apiRouter` function.
 First is a function to handle GET HTTP request, create the `getAction` function below at the bottom of the BooksController.fs file.
 We will use the existing database functions to retrieve data.

 ```fsharp
 let getAction (next: HttpFunc) (ctx: HttpContext) =